Brian Head Ski Resort

 Brian Head Ski Resort is a ski destination for Southern Utah and the southern California, Arizona, and Las Vegas areas.
-Located 3.5 hours north of Las Vegas and four hours south of Salt Lake City, it is Utah's southernmost ski resort.
+Located 3.5 hours north east of Las Vegas and four hours south of Salt Lake City, it is Utah's southernmost ski resort.
 Brian Head Resort was established in 1964, and once operated as a one-chairlift resort.
-Currently, the resort has 8 chairlifts, 71 runs, and over 650 skiable acres.
+Currently, the resort has 8 chairlifts, 72 runs, and over 650 skiable acres.
 It also features a bridge between its two skiable mountains, Navajo Peak and Brian Head.

 Mountain Capital Partners acquired Brian Head in 2019.